 Alimony And Social Security

-In some cases, whether a couple is retired or still working, monthly income may be a greater concern than the division of 401(k)s, pensions or other financial accounts.
+Monthly income may be a greater concern than the division of 401(k)s, pensions or other financial accounts.
 Alimony, which is based on one spouse’s need and the other spouse’s ability to pay, is used to make sure a spouse is financially whole after a divorce.
 If you have been married for at least 10 years, one spouse may be entitled to the Social Security benefits of the other at age 62, so long as the receiving spouse does not have work credits that exceed half of the ex-spouse’s, and he or she remains unmarried.
 Will you draw the Social Security benefits you’re entitled to, or half of your former spouse’s benefit?
 Before electing to claim your spouse’s Social Security, speak to our experienced lawyers, who will help you understand your rights and options when creating a post-divorce plan for life after marriage.

 Relying on monthly alimony payments from an ex-spouse gets riskier every year after 50.
 Our attorneys have more than 30 years of combined experience helping men and women protect their alimony awards by asking the court to require the paying spouse to purchase or maintain a life insurance policy with the ex-spouse, or spouse receiving alimony, as the sole irrevocable beneficiary of the policy.
 Unfortunately, being the sole irrevocable beneficiary is not always enough to protect yourself.
 Our lawyers will fight to ensure that you are the outright owner of the policy or ensure that you are protected against the possibility that your spouse may allow the life insurance coverage to lapse prematurely.